saibotsivad/ragu/README.md

 The `read` function is called with an object containing the following properties:

-* `callback: function` - The function to call when you've read the file enough, typically on the stream `end` event unless you can short-circuit and exit early.
+* `callback: function` - The error-first function to call when you've read the file enough, typically on the stream `end` event unless you can short-circuit and exit early.
 * `filepath: string` - The filepath of the content file, relative to the input directory, e.g. if `input` were `./content` this might be `articles/how-to-drive.md`.
 * `stream: ReadStream` - The NodeJS [read stream](https://nodejs.org/api/fs.html#fscreatereadstreampath-options) for the file.

-When you're done reading the file, either because you've reached the end or detected that it's not a valid content file, call the `callback` function with an object containing these properties:
+When you're done reading the file, either because you've reached the end or detected that it's not a valid content file, call the error-first `callback` function with an object as the second variable, containing these properties:

 * `frontmatter: string` ***optional*** - The extracted string, exactly as you would pass it to the frontmatter parser.
 * `content: any` ***optional*** - The extracted content, in any form.
 This property will be passed exactly as-is to the later render step.